maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### 9. Limitation Eight: D_f Is a Conceptual Tool, Not an Operational Tool

 **This paper does not promise that D_f can be conveniently used for policy evaluation.**

+### 10. Limitation Nine (new): D_f Does Not Capture the Arrow of Time

+The time-reversal symmetry test shows that D_f is time-symmetric under reversible dynamics.
+D_f itself carries no information about the arrow of time.
+The arrow of time requires dissipation.

 ---